salesforce/omakase/readme.md

 Architecture
 ------------

 Omakase is a CSS parser built from the ground up.
 Unlike other open-source CSS parsers it is not built on a parser generator such as JavaCC or Antlr.
-Instead, it relies on many small and simple java objects that know how to consume various parts of CSS syntax.
+Instead, it relies on many small and simple java objects that know how to consume various parts of CSS syntax, which also allows for easy extenstion of the syntax and grammar by consumers.

-The main motivation behind building a new parser over utilizing an existing library include achieving better runtime performance, the ability to extend the grammar, better error messaging, etc...

 The project requires _Java 8_, _git_ and _maven_.
 The general architecture of the project can be summarized as follows: